DanielKeogh/hashtrie/README.md

 In theory should work on all Common Lisp implementations.

-Has only been tested on SBCL.
+Has only been tested on SBCL, and CLisp.

 ## Benchmarking